ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/pages/server-rendering.md

   }

-  // you also use getBody if you prefer export default class BlogPostPage extends HTMLElement {
+  // you also use getBody if you prefer export default class ProductDetailsPage extends HTMLElement {
     #product;

     constructor({ params }) {